kuhn-ruess/cmdbsyncer-docs/docs/cmdb/index.md

 When you save a host/object, missing configured fields are added automatically to `cmdb_fields`.

+## Data Quality dashboard

+The **Data Quality** menu item opens a single read-only page that summarises the state of your fleet without scrolling through Hosts:

+- **Per-source breakdown** — live count, stale count, archived count and the most recent `last_import_seen` per source account.
+- **Lifecycle distribution** across the live fleet.
+- **Possible duplicate hostnames** — hostnames normalised to lowercase alphanumerics so `web01`, `WEB01.dc1` and `web-01` all collide.
+- **Configured CMDB fields with empty values** — every host whose `CMDB_MODELS[<type>]` declares a field that is still blank.

+The page exposes counts only — fixes happen on the regular Hosts list, the Archive view or via the `sys mark_stale` cron.

 ## First-class CI types

 Beyond Hosts, the syncer ships with three opinionated CI types you can